yuxuanxc/tp/docs/DeveloperGuide.md

 ## **Appendix G: Effort**

-Our project was harder than Address Book Level 3(AB3) because while AB3 deals with one entity, TrackPad deals with several entities, including Attractions, Itineraries as well as Itinerary Attraction.
-Initially, we had to refactor most of the code, to change all instance of Person to Attraction and AddressBook to TrackPad.
-We also had to change the test cases, and figure out why some of them failed.
+Our project was harder than Address Book Level 3(AB3) because while AB3 deals with one entity, TrackPad deals with several entities, including Attractions, Itineraries as well as Itinerary Attractions.

+Initially, we had to refactor most of the code to change all instances of Person to Attraction and AddressBook to TrackPad.
+We also had to change the test cases, and since we were still unfamiliar with the many lines of code AB3 has, we had a hard time figuring out why some of them failed.

-After which, we had to implement itinerary into the app, and make it work similarly to Attraction, but taking in different fields from Attraction.
-We also had to create new parsers for Itinerary, so that it can read the itinerary commands.
-Quite some time was spent on deciding on what command words we want to use for each command, as there were many new commands which sounded similar to existing ones.
+After which, we had to implement Itinerary into the app and make it work similarly enough to Attraction, but still function differently from it.
+We spent much time and effort deciding on how itineraries, and the attractions they contain are supposed to work and the fields they should have, which resulted in our current implementations of Itinerary and ItineraryAttraction.
+With the new additions, quite some time was spent on deciding which command words we want to use for each new command, since the new commands can sound similar to existing ones.
+Afterwards, we had to more than double the number of Command classes and their parsers to support the new commands, and also add many test cases to ensure their correctness.
+All of these took out a lot of our time and effort in implementing.

 In addition, we had to implement an adaptable UI, so that the attraction and itinerary box displays will vary in height, since we have optional fields for our entities.
-We had to create different FXML files, to be compatible with our AttractionCard and ItineraryCard having multiple Labels.
+We had to create different FXML files to be compatible with our AttractionCard and ItineraryCard having multiple Labels.

-Also, since we stored attractions as a List of Days in itineraries, it proved a further challenge in reading the itinerary attractions since we had to go through several layers to reach the list of itinerary attractions.
-Our UI also contains of boxes for the Day, to distinguish between different days of the same itinerary.
+Also, although we decided to store itinerary attractions in a List of Days in itineraries, it proved a further challenge in reading the itinerary attractions since we had to go through several layers to reach the list of itinerary attractions.
+Our UI also contains boxes for the Day, to distinguish between different days of the same itinerary.